tsultan123/tsultan123/README.md

 - 👋 Hi, I’m @tsultan123
 - 👀 I’m a Dartmouth student studying environmental and Earth science.
-- 🌱 I’m currently learning QGIS (and trying to acquire Geochem Workbench).
+- 🌱 I do remote sensing and geochemical work in Python.
 - 📫 You can reach me at talia.s.sultan.24@dartmouth.edu